muazsh/ContainerQueryLibrary/README.md

 	  // Output: { {1,1},{1,4},{3,5},{2,7} }
   ```
-	*  Minimum c++ standard: c++17.
+	*  Minimum Standard: C++17.
 	*  Complexity: O(n.log(n)).

 * GroupBy:
-	*  It groups containers of any type based on a condition.
+	*  Groups containers of any type based on a condition.
-  *  Returns: a map whose key is the grouping data member and whose value is a container of elements share the same value of the key.
+	*  Returns: A map whose key is the grouping data member and whose value is a container of elements share the same value of the key.
 	*  Usage:
   ```
 	  struct MyStruct{ int x,y; };